volkhu/demo-web-app-filters/README.md

 1. Ensure that Node.js including npm is installed.
 Version 16 was used for development.
 2. Go to the `filters-frontend` directory.
 3. Run the `npm install` command to setup the project.
+4. Run automated unit tests with `npm run test:unit`.
-4. Open `src/public/runtimeConfig.json` and set `API_BASE_URL` to your back-end endpoint.
+5. Open `src/public/runtimeConfig.json` and set `API_BASE_URL` to your back-end endpoint.
-5. Start the development version of the app by running `npm run serve`.
+6. Start the development version of the app by running `npm run serve`.
-6. Visit the shown URL like `http://localhost:3000/` and verify the app.
+7. Visit the shown URL like `http://localhost:3000/` and verify the app.
-7. Build the compiled version by issuing `npm run build`.
+8. Build the compiled version by issuing `npm run build`.
-8. Go to the created `dist` directory containing the built files.
+9. Go to the created `dist` directory containing the built files.
-9. Make further changes to `runtimeConfig.json` in that folder if necessary.
+10. Make further changes to `runtimeConfig.json` in that folder if necessary.
-10. Deploy the contents of the `dist` folder to a web server.
+11. Deploy the contents of the `dist` folder to a web server.

 # Back-end

 The back-end is based on Spring Boot and written in Java.
 Data is stored in a PostgreSQL database.
+Unit tests are handled with JUnit 5.

 ## Functionality